heriantolim/PeakFit/README.md

 - (Read-only) `Peak`: A struct containing the fit results for each peak.
 - (Read-only) `Base`: A struct containing the fit results for the baseline.
 - (Read-only) `Area`, `Center`, `Height`, `Width`: A 3-by-`NumPeaks` matrix that stores the fit results for the area, center, height, and width, respectively; with each column correspond to the fit results for a particular peak.
 The first row holds the values at convergence, and the second (third) row holds the 95% CI lower (upper) bounds.
 Note that `Area` (or `Height`) is a redundant variable to the fit model, as it can be computed from `Width` and `Height` (or `Area`).
 Hence, it would be enough to specify the start points, lower or upper bounds for the `Area` or `Height` alone, as one can be computed from the other for any given `Width`.
 - (Read-only) `Baseline`: A 3-by-(n+1) matrix, where n=`BaselinePolyOrder`, that stores the fit results for the baseline.
-Elements in the i-th column correspond to the fit results for the x^(n-i+1) polynomial coefficient.
+The elements in the i-th column correspond to the fit results for the x^(n-i+1) polynomial coefficient.
 The first row holds the values at convergence, and the second (third) row holds the 95% CI lower (upper) bounds.
 - (Read-only) `RelStDev`: The relative standard deviation of the fit results.
 - (Read-only) `CoeffDeterm`: The coefficient of determination of the fit results.
 - (Read-only) `AdjCoeffDeterm`: The degree-of-freedom adjusted coefficient of determination of the fit results.
 - (Read-only) `NumFunEvals`: The number of function evaluations.
 - (Read-only) `NumIters`: The number of iterations.
-- (Read-only) `ExitFlag`: Describes the exit condition of the algorithm.
+- (Read-only) `ExitFlag`: The exit condition of the algorithm.
 Positive flags indicate convergence, within tolerances.
 Zero flags indicate that the maximum number of function evaluations or iterations was exceeded.
 Negative flags indicate that the algorithm did not converge to a solution.

 ### Fitting Start Points
 - `AreaStart`, `CenterStart`, `WidthStart`, `HeightStart`, `BaselineStart`: A vector of initial values for the area, center, width, height, and baseline coefficients, respectively.
 The default values are determined heuristically.
 To make certain properties default, set their values to NaN.
 They will be then replaced with the default values upon fitting.